stashed/stash/docs/concepts/crds/repository.md

 ### spec.wipeOut

-`spec.wipeOut` filed is used to indicate that whether stash will delete respective **restic** repository from the backend or only delete `Repository` crd when `Repository` crd is deleted.
-The default value of this field is `false` which indicates that only `Repository` crd will be deleted.
+`spec.wipeOut` field indicates whether stash will delete respective **restic** repository from the backend or only delete `Repository` crd when `Repository` crd is deleted.
+The default value of this field is `false` which indicates that only `Repository` crd will be deleted from Kubernetes.
 To know how to use this field to delete restic repository see [here](/docs/concepts/crds/repository.md#delete-respective-restic-repository).

 ## Repository Status